tmtsoftware/csw/docs/src/main/services/location.md

 Java
 :   @@snip [JLocationServiceExampleClient.java](../../../../examples/src/main/java/csw/services/location/JLocationServiceExampleClient.java) { #Components-Connections-Registrations }

+@@@ note

+Notice the `logAdminActorRef` that is used while registering any connection.
+For an application, make sure there is only one `logAdminActorRef` used for all registrations.

+@@@

+@@@ note

+The `AkkaRegistration` api takes only Typed ActorRefs.
+Hence, to register an UnTyped ActorRef for an akka connection, it needs to be adapted to Typed `ActorRef[Nothing]`.
+This can be achieved using adapter provided for scaladsl and javadsl.
+The usage of adapter is shown in above snippet for scala and java both.

+@@@

 ## Creating ActorRef for registration

 Make sure the ActorSystem used to start actors using the location service is created using `ActorSystemFactory` as follows: